 It is Bitcoin's consensus rules that allow order to be imposed on an open permissionless network.
 The use of transaction fees to solve the problem of deciding who can make transactions using the limited available block space is a good example of this.
 It effectively creates an open fee market for block space, which is a robust low-complexity solution.
+Determining the block size limit is a key decision for the people producing the Bitcoin resource, it's akin to a community deciding how big a fence they want to build around their commons grazing land - bigger might be more profitable, but it's harder to maintain.
+The mining constituency were keen on the whole keen to expand the area during the "scaling debate", but the developers as a constituency, who are responsible for long term maintenance, were less keen to expand as this would make it harder for regular users to run a node and "tend to the commons".

-The use of hashpower competition to determine who can produce blocks (and collect rewards) is another good example of a rule which imposes order on open access.
+The use of hashpower competition to determine who can produce blocks (and collect rewards) is another good example of a rule which imposes order on open access for cryptocurrency.